XFL (2020–2023): Players

 In 2020 the league's primary target for players was veteran backups (such as the kind Luck developed in his time in NFL Europe, citing Kurt Warner, Brad Johnson and Jake Delhomme as examples) who may not be getting the repetitions needed to develop properly on NFL scout teams and practice squads.
-Due to budget concerns and an unwillingness to antagonize the NFL, it does not get into bidding wars for marquee players, but didn't intend to be is a "developmental" league to the NFL, rather a "'standalone' and 'complement' league".
-In contrast, the 2023 season of the XFL saw the league take a much lower emphasis on professional experience when selecting its quarterbacks, as it noted that the veterans "washed out early" compared to the younger, less experienced talent and that its 2020 breakout star—PJ Walker—was better known at the time for bouncing on and off the Indianapolis Colts practice squad before joining the XFL and ultimately landing the starting position with the Carolina Panthers.
+Due to budget concerns and an unwillingness to antagonize the NFL, it did not get into bidding wars for marquee players, but didn't intend to be just a "developmental" league to the NFL, rather a "'standalone' and 'complement' league".
+In contrast, the 2023 season of the XFL saw the league take a much lower emphasis on professional experience when selecting its quarterbacks, as it noted that the veterans "washed out early" compared to the younger, less experienced talent and that its 2020 breakout star—P. J. Walker—was better known at the time for bouncing on and off the Indianapolis Colts practice squad before joining the XFL and ultimately landing the starting position with the Carolina Panthers.
 The new ownership also embraced more of a "developmental" mentality when they signed a collaboration agreement with the NFL and introduced the "54th man" slogan, which refer to the NFL 53-men roster limit.

-The XFL does not employ separate general managers for each team; instead, each team's head coach doubles as his team's respective general manager.
-Each team has a team president.
-The league does not use a territorial draft and teams are not restricted to the locations from which they could select players; this differs from the Alliance of American Football and other alternative football leagues.
+The XFL did not employ separate general managers for each team; instead, each team's head coach doubled as his team's respective general manager.
+Each team had a team president.
+The league did not use a territorial draft and teams were not restricted to the locations from which they could select players; this differs from the Alliance of American Football and other alternative football leagues.